emcwhirter-usgs/hazdev/README.md

 ## Getting Started

-Many of our projects use `node` for managing dependencies and [grunt](http://gruntjs.com/) for task automation, which includes minification, compilation, unit testing, linting and previewing work locally in a browser.
+Many of our projects use [node](https://nodejs.org/en/) for managing dependencies and [grunt](http://gruntjs.com/) for task automation, which includes minification, compilation, unit testing, linting and previewing work locally in a browser.
+Run these commands from the desired project's install directory.

-Run `npm install` to get dependencies

-To preview in a browser, run `grunt` from the desired project's install directory.
+Get dependencies

+        npm install

+Preview in a browser

+        grunt

 ### Having trouble getting started?